 What Is It?

 The funds for a down payment and closing costs often come from the proceeds of selling an existing property.
-However, if you are unable or unwilling to sell your current property before buying anew, then coming up with these funds can be difficult.
+However, if you are unable or unwilling to sell your current property before buying a new one, then coming up with these funds can be difficult.
 A bridge loan can be put in place to finance both your closing costs and down payment.

 Even if you are absolutely certain your existing home will sell, this can alleviate fears about what happens if it doesn’t.